 - 1. Has an overall cumulative GPA in the courses required in the degree program of 3.25 or better. - 2.
 Has completed at least one-half of the course requirements in his/her major. - 3.
-Has the approval of the department chair or Vice President for Instruction. - 4.
+Has the approval of the department chair, dean, and Vice President for Instruction. - 4.
 Has the agreement of an appropriate faculty member to oversee the Independent Study. - 5.
 Completes all assignments given by the overseeing faculty member. - 6.
-Is prepared to spend equivalent contact hours in the Academic Success Center. - 7.
 Properly registers for the course being attempted through Independent Study.